-Having not discovered much when literally out in the field, I turned to books and the web.
+Having failed to learn very much when literally out in the field, I turned to books and the web.
 Bingo.
 With just a few clicks I was able to discover a good deal more and Long Meadow’s historic depths became apparent – although not via Southwark Council’s Park’s In Your Area page which, unlike the links to further information on some other spaces, merely lists the place, a kind of municipal shrug.

 This last name was after, Thomas French of Croxted Road, a farmer who kept his cows further up Gipsy Hill – the building is still there, around half-way up, between Woodland Road and Cawnpore Street.
 (There’s a photograph of cows in the field on the Lambeth Landmark photo archive site).
 The fields were known by his name at around the turn of the 19th Century.
 Another farmer James Bacon of Elder Road also grazed his stock on the field in the ‘latter half of the nineteenth century.’